Fever (The Morning Show)

 "Fever" is the tenth episode and season finale of the second season of the American drama television series The Morning Show, inspired by Brian Stelter's 2013 book Top of the Morning.
-It is the twelfth overall episode of the series and was written by series developer Kerry Ehrin, and directed by executive producer Mimi Leder.
+It is the twentieth overall episode of the series and was written by series developer Kerry Ehrin, and directed by executive producer Mimi Leder.
 It was released on Apple TV+ on November 19, 2021.

 The series follows the characters and culture behind a network broadcast morning news program, The Morning Show.
 After allegations of sexual misconduct, the male co-anchor of the program, Mitch Kessler, is forced off the show.
 It follows Mitch's co-host, Alex Levy, and a conservative reporter Bradley Jackson, who attracts the attention of the show's producers after a viral video.
 In the episode, Alex quarantines herself, while the staff prepares for lockdowns as the pandemic worsens.

 The episode received mixed reviews from critics, with many criticizing the unresolved storylines, considering it an unsatisfying closure to the season.